-Hurtado, Meg (2007) "December 8, 2005," The Messenger: Vol. 2007 : Iss.
-1, Article 77.
-Available at: https://scholarship.richmond.edu/messenger/vol2007/iss1/77 at the window she was your little curled-up bird now she is a settled red smoke and maybe at night in a wood you will still, in a way, get to hold her interrupted sunrise, and watch her play your soul will still stumble when her small unraveled steps are wheeling and uncertain, but she is no dream-child. she is real, and her eyes, hands, gills are real and I hope that someday you will give her a name- I for one will call her Amaranta, which means 'flower that does not fade'.
+Hurtado, Meg (2007) "Poem Beginning with a Line From Patrick Kavanagh," The Messenger: Vol. 2007: Iss.
+1, Article 81.
+Available at: https://scholarship.richmond.edu/messenger/vol2007/iss1/81 she was your little curled-up bird now she is a settled red smoke and maybe at night in a wood you will still, in a way, get to hold her interrupted sunrise, and watch her play your soul will still stumble when her small unraveled steps are wheeling and uncertain,

 This Poetry is brought to you for free and open access by the University Publications at UR Scholarship Repository.
 It has been accepted for inclusion in The Messenger by an authorized editor of UR Scholarship Repository.
-For more information, please contact scholarshiprepository@richmond.edu.
+For more information, please contact scholarship repository@richmond.edu.